nubenetes/awesome-kubernetes/docs/databases.md

 - [Wikipedia: CockroachDB](https://en.wikipedia.org/wiki/Cockroach_Labs) is a project that is designed to store copies of data in multiple locations in order to deliver speedy access.
 It is described as a scalable, consistently-replicated, transactional datastore.
 - [==Cockroach==](https://www.cockroachlabs.com/docs/stable/orchestration.html)
 - [cockroachlabs.com: Automated database operations with Terraform](https://www.cockroachlabs.com/blog/automate-database-ops-with-terraform/)
+- [blog.cloudneutral.se: Running CockroachDB TPC-C benchmark on GKE](https://blog.cloudneutral.se/running-cockroachdb-tpc-c-benchmark-on-gke) This article demonstrates how to run a TPC-C 2.5K benchmark on a self-hosted, 3-node, single-region CockroachDB cluster on Google Kubernetes Engine (GKE)

 ## Operator Lifecycle Manager (OLM)